zoey1103/2023-Cyclistic-bike-share-analysis/README.md

 **2. Bike Type Aspect**

   * Different usage preference between member and casual
-  * Percentage use of each biketype
+  * Percentage of each biketype use

 **3. Station Aspect**
-  * Largest usage station per number of rides
+  * Largest Transport station per number of rides
-  * Rank the largest usage station member and casual rider percentage
+  * Rank the Largest Transport Station by member and casual rider percentage

 ### 6. Share